Table of Contents

 To learn more about how to calculate buying someone out of a house in Australia, watch the video below or read on for our detailed guide.

-- When separating from a partner and deciding what to do with a shared home in Australia, the main options are buyout, sell and split, or keep owning together.
+When separating from a partner and deciding what to do with a shared home in Australia, there are usually three main options:

 - Buyout: One partner buys the other’s share of the house and becomes the sole owner.